-Dakota Gas captures CO_2 produced at the plant and sells it to two customers.
-It is transported through a 205-mile pipeline to Saskatchewan, Canada for use in enhanced oil recovery in the Weyburn and Midale fields.
+Dakota Gas captures carbon dioxide (CO2) produced at the plant and sells it to two customers.
+It is transported through a 205mile pipeline to Saskatchewan, Canada for use in enhanced oil recovery in the Weyburn and Midale fields.

-The first CO_2 was sent to Canada in October 2000.
-Dakota Gas can export about 8,000 metric tons of CO_2 per day to Canada - about 50 percent of the CO_2 produced when running at full rates.
+The first $CO_2$ was sent to Canada in October 2000.
+Dakota Gas can export about 8,000 metric tons of $CO_2$ per day to Canada - about 50 percent of the $CO_2$ produced when running at full rates.